 For Riddhi P. Sheth & Co.
 Chartered Accountants ICAI Firm Reg.
-No. : 140190W
+No.: 140190W

-Riddhi P. Sheth Proprietor Membership No. : 159123 Place : Ahmedabad Date : June 09, 2020 For and on behalf of the Board of Directors
+Riddhi P. Sheth Proprietor

+Place: Ahmedabad Date: June 09, 2020 Prahaladbhai S. Patel

-Hetal Patel Chief Financial Officer Shilpaben P. Patel Whole Time Director (DIN: 02261534)
+Shilpaben P. Patel Whole Time Director (DIN: 02261534)

 1. Group's Overview:

 The consolidated financial statements comprise financial statements of PSP Projects Limited (the Parent), its subsidiaries and joint ventures (collectively, the Group) for the year ended March 31, 2020.
 The Parent is a public limited company domiciled in India and has its registered office in Ahmedabad, Gujarat, India.
 The company has been incorporated under the provisions of Company's Act, 1956.
 The shares of the company are listed on National Stock Exchange of India Ltd. and Bombay Stock Exchange Ltd with effect from May 29, 2017.